-Americans Go Home: Canadians Track U.S. Boaters Sneaking Across The Border
+Americans, Go Home: Canadians Track U.S. Boaters Sneaking Across The Border

 Creek is particularly concerned about the tiny isolated communities, such as Refuge Cove on Desolation Sound, where boaters stop for fuel and food.
 Many are home to First Nations people and have no medical facilities.

-Canadian boaters recently got riled up after a large yacht from the U.S. stopped in at one of the small outposts for supplies.
+Canadian boaters recently got riled up after a large yacht from the U.S. stopped at one of the small outposts for supplies.

 "They wandered the dock," says Creek bitterly.
 "Three or four adults and the rest were teenagers with no social distancing, no masks, and went through the store as if they were just shopping at Walmart."